layilin/SP23-33852/_annotations/book4.md

 140.305 "melt with the minings of the hectic fire."
 Gilmore identifies this line as an adaption from John Armstrong's description of a lung infection in *The Art of Preserving Health* (1744).

 [plant] 140.309 cow-itch.
-Cowitch (*Mucuna Puriens*) an invasive vine that produces severe itching after contact with skin.
-Was used for composting, cattle fodder, and in medicine as a vermifuge.
+Cowitch (Mucuna pruriens), a viny plant that produces severe itching after contact with skin.
+Was used on sugar plantations as compost, forage, and cattle feed.
+Its seeds destroy intestinal parasites.
+Native to the tropical and subtropical Old World.

 140.310 melasses.
-Molasses, the by-product of refining sugar cane.
+Molasses, the thick, brown, uncrystallized syrup drained from raw sugar.

 * [plant] 141.313 worm-grass. <!--Gilmore notes that this is knotted grass; copy from bk II when note is done-->

 [place] 141.317 Cornish mine.
 Places of tin deposits in Cornwall and the surrounding areas in western Britain.
-Grainger notes that tin acts as a vermifuge.
+Grainger notes that tin acts as a vermifuge or .

 [place] 141.319 Tyrians.
 Inhabitants of Tyre, town on the Mediterranean coast in southern Lebanon.
 It was a major Phoenician seaport for trade between 2000 BCE through the Roman period.